Skeleton’s Gold History

 The Salvation ‘Enemy’

-In 1881, The Skeleton Army was formed on the streets of Weston-super-mare to fight the Salvation Army.
-Made up of a rag tag bunch of libertines, drunkards, publicans and brothel-keepers began in opposition to the message of virtuous clean living for the British public.
-The methods were varied, from the mischievous mockery of the Salvation Army’s music and songs in order to make their processions pointless, to openly attacking them in the street.
-They would pelt the Salvationists with paint filled eggs, dead animals, burning coals and anything else available.
+In 1881, The Skeleton Army was formed on the streets of Weston-super-Mare in Somerset to fight the Salvation Army.
+Made up of a rag tag bunch of publicans, brothel-keepers, libertines and drunkards the Skeleton Army opposed the message of virtuous clean living portrayed to the British public by the Salvation Army.
+The Skeleton’s disruptive methods were varied, from the mischievous mockery of the Salvation Army’s music and songs in order to make their processions pointless, to openly attacking them in the street by pelting them with paint filled eggs, dead animals, burning coals and anything else available.
+The Skeletons even discharged flintlock firearms in the direction of the Salvationists.

 The Battle of Worthing